Vance McAllister: Committee assignments

+Later political activity

+In 2015 McAllister ran for the Louisiana State Senate in District 33, challenging incumbent Mike Walsworth.
+Walsworth won the October 24 blanket primary, 62.3% to 37.7%.

 Personal life

 Extramarital encounter

 On April 7, 2014, the Ouachita Citizen newspaper of West Monroe, posted online a copy of a surveillance video from an anonymous source which showed McAllister kissing a staff member in his Monroe district office.

 The video was recorded in McAllister's Monroe congressional office on December 23, 2013.
 McAllister's aide Leah Gordon was alleged to have leaked the video to the Ouachita Citizen.
 Both aides resigned in 2014.
 Melissa Anne Hixon Peacock was subsequently identified as a married, longtime employee of McAllister.

 McAllister made a statement concerning the video: "There's no doubt I've fallen short and I'm asking for forgiveness.
 I'm asking for forgiveness from God, my wife, my kids, my staff, and my constituents who elected me to serve".
 Former opponent Republican State Senator Neil Riser said, "I think right now we should be mindful and sensitive to the families who are involved."
 McAllister's chief of staff, Adam Terry, said that the staff member was fired by the congressman.

 The Hill, a Washington, D.C. newspaper, reported on April 9, 2014, that Louisiana Republican Party chairman Roger F. Villere Jr. called for McAllister to resign.
 One day later Louisiana Governor Bobby Jindal issued a similar demand, as did Hammond's Daily Star, a politically nonaligned newspaper editorially.

 McAllister found himself being defended by Representative Cedric Richmond, the sole Democrat in Louisiana's U.S. House delegation.
 Richmond described McAllister's situation as one of the "gotcha moments" in which the political parties have "taken joy in the pain of their supposed opponents".
 U.S. Representative Bill Cassidy (R–Baton Rouge) urged respect for the McAllister family's privacy and cited the Golden Rule (Matthew 7:12).